 Not something the pharmaceutical companies probably like, but oh well!
 I believe when something helps you, you should practice selflessness in sharing it with others.

 You can make it one of your new personal goals to regularly practice autogenic training.
 Of course, you’ll want to know more about it is before trying it.
 Here’s what you need to know.

 What Is The Basis of Autogenic Training?

 The basis of autogenic training is that you communicate a set of lines to your body that it becomes trained to respond to and relax you.
-Think of it like a magical phrase such as abracadabra or hocus pocus, except that it can work.
+Think of it as a magical phrase such as abracadabra or hocus pocus, except that it can work.

 At first, it was a bit tricky for me to remember the full autogenic training script, but after a while, you’re just able to do it by heart.
 Some recommend focusing on one part of the body each for a few days, and then over time use all of the lines in one session.

 Who Developed Autogenic Training?

 Autogenic Training was developed by a German psychiatrist named Johannes Heinrich Schultz.

 He first came up with the technique in the 1920s after much research and experimentation on himself.
 He would later release his idea in a book in 1932.
 It's his most well-known contribution to science.

 He would pass down his teaching to his protégé, Wolfgang Luthe, who was responsible for helping spread the technique to the English-speaking world.